yedivanseven/CheckerPy/README.md

 ```python
 out = JustNdim(a, name='numbers', ndim=2)
 ```
-An error is raised and logged and, if the value to be checked is not a numpy array or if the dimensions of the array are not among those permitted.
+An error is raised and logged if the value to be checked is not a numpy array or if the dimensions of the array are not among those permitted.

 #### 3.4 Checking for shape